 Files encrypted using strong end-to-end encryption are secure, even when stored on insecure platforms.
 If you use an insecure cloud storage service, such as Google Drive or Dropbox, it is a good idea to encrypt your data using trustworthy open-source software, such as VeraCrypt or Cryptomator, before uploading it to the platform.

-In addition to this, we are developing Proton Drive, a cloud storage service that transparently encrypts files on your device before uploading them to our cloud servers.
+In addition to this, we offer Proton Drive, a cloud storage service that transparently encrypts files on your device before uploading them to our cloud servers.
 This means we can never access your files, which can only be decrypted on your device using your private key (although you can share files and folders using a URL).

 How to backup to the cloud

 Every cloud storage service has its own software that allows you to back up your files to the cloud.
-Proton Drive early access currently supports manual drag-and-drop backup in our web app — simply drop your files or folders into the browser window to upload them to the cloud.
+Proton Drive currently supports manual drag-and-drop backup in our web app — simply drop your files or folders into the browser window to upload them to the cloud.

 The day when most computers are simply low-end clients designed to run software and store data in the cloud is yet to come, but (as the popularity of Chromebooks shows) it is most likely the direction computing is heading.

 For many, this is not always a good thing.
 The SaaS business model means you are actually renting software instead of owning it outright, which removes your control over what runs on your own system.